 Maui Anesthesia Seminar

 The Hyatt Regency Maui & Spa is the ultimate Ka'anapali Beach hotel.
 Located on 40 lush, immaculately landscaped beachfront acres, this Maui hotel presents an astonishing array of delightful ways to spend your days and nights.
 Frolic in the water playground, pamper yourself at the spa, play championship golf and tennis, snorkel at Black Rock, ride the waves, even spend an evening with the heavens.
-Delight in the guestrooms with ocean views, see the priceless art collection, and dine in the delectable restaurants.
+Delight in the spectacular ocean views, relish the beautifully renovated guest rooms, and dine in the delectable restaurants.
 Indulge in all that the Hyatt Regency has to offer to create your own perfect Maui getaway.

 The Hyatt Regency is also ideal for families.
 Enjoy fun pools with a rope bridge stretched out across them and a spectacular 150-foot lava tube slide.
 Plus, there’s an abundance of wildlife, everything from parrots and flamingos to swans and penguins.
 Learn from the free wildlife tours for both kids and adults.
 Wander the specialty shops, but you can walk to Whalers Village for a multitude of additional entertainment, shopping and restaurants.